Please use the menu below to navigate to any article section:

 Or they might even think that selling the house will fix their marriage or their relationship.

 A professional sales agent will always attempt to understand the vendor’s motivations for selling.

 And an honest agent will provide advice on whether selling your property, at that moment in time, is going to fix anything at all.

 Don’t get me wrong, the vast majority of sales agents are professional operators who do their very best for your clients.

 They are upfront and honest – and the seller gets a result that they’re happy with.

-The key is ask the right questions to ensure that agent is the best one for you and your property before you appoint them.
+The key is to ask the right questions to ensure that the agent is the best one for you and your property before you appoint them.